trychlos/pwix-accounts-manager/README.md

 - `postUpdateFn`

-    Async functions which are called for the relative event.
+    Async functions which are called for the relative operation.

     Prototype is: `async preNewFn( item<Object>)`.